prakashpandey/binary/README.md

 ## Why?

-I was having some free time and was in fun mood. i amd my friend used it to chat on whatsapp group.
+I was having some free time and was in fun mood.
+I and my friend used it to chat on whatsapp group.

 ### Download binaries